zauceee/PPLGPwn/README.md

 **And done!** The button you setup with the custom action will know execute the exploit everytime you press it!

 # NOTES
 !!
-This exploit is made for TV's with the armv7, I'm unsure if it works on any other different arch, to know your TV chip architecture run ```uname -m``` !!
+This exploit is made for TV's with the armv7 or aarch64 architectures, I'm unsure if it works on any other different arch, to know your TV chip architecture run ```uname -m``` !!

 !!
 This exploit stage2 runs LightningMod's load from usb payload !!